Foot odor requires no definition, but it may require explanation. We at NOPA are happy to oblige.

 - Wearing different shoes on consecutive days to allow the shoes to air out--typically 24 hours is required

-- Wearing socks when wearing closed shoes
+- Wearing socks with shoes